Yuyuan Garden

 Yuyuan Garden was originally a private garden built in the Ming Dynasty (1368-1644).

-The Chinese word yu means "peace" and "health" — the garden's name yuyuan embodies "pleasure and joy for the elderly".
+The Chinese word yu means "peace" and "health" — the garden's name Yuyuan embodies "pleasure and joy for the elderly".

 With over 40 serene scenic spots comprised of pavilions, rocks and ponds, the garden is now a key site under State-level protection.